shouya/thinking-dumps/lazy/README.md

 Notice that when you use type constructors like `Cons`, it behaves just like a function.
-It takes curried arguments, and results in a value with `List` type.
+It takes curried arguments, and results in a value with type `List`.

-In Loli, constructors *are* lambdas, also they yield a value in a defined type.
+In Loli, constructors *are* just lambdas, also they yield a value in the defined type.
 We would call such values as 'typed-values' (V).

 In Loli, types are dynamic.
-You don't need to specify a type variable when you are defining an ADT.
+So you don't need to specify a type variable when you are defining an ADT.

-Besides, because of the functionality, Loli does not provide a mutable environment, so you can't `define` a value, or a type, but you can rather `let` something.
+Besides, because of the functionality, Loli does not provide a mutable environment, so you can't `define` a value, or a type, but you can rather `let` them in a scope.

 So let me `let` a simpliest `List` type in Loli: